The 4 Best Orange Wines for Summer 2019

-Orange wine is made by fermenting and aging the juice of white grapes with their skins in a large clay vessel called a “qvevri.”
+To begin, orange wine is made by fermenting and aging the juice of white grapes with their skins in a large clay vessel called a “qvevri” says Amanda Bowman, a sales associate at Chambers Street Wines in New York City.
 The “skin-contact,” Bowman says, gives the wine its color.
 So, it is probably more appropriate to call it a “style” of winemaking, as it got its name from the color, not the tangy fruit.

 By comparison, white wine is made from white grapes after removing the skin and seeds.
-And red wine is made using a similar process to its caramel-colored counterpart, but with red or black grapes.
+And red wine is made using a similar process to its caramel-colored counterpart, but with red grapes.

 Andrew Harwood, founder of NYC Wine Company, tells Real Simple orange wine is having a moment now, but it’s truly a “throwback to how wine used to be made.”
 Harwood describes the flavor of orange wines as “richer, with a nuttiness and toastiness to them.”